Skip navigation

 Treatment

-Treatment consists of frequent examination to check for skin cancers and, when possible, surgery to remove the nevus.
-Skin grafting is done when necessary.
+Surgery to remove the nevus can be done for cosmetic reasons or if your provider thinks it may become skin cancer.
+Skin grafting is also done when needed.
 Larger nevi may need to be removed in several stages.

-Lasers and dermabrasion (link) can also be used to improve the appearance.
-However, using these techniques may not remove the entire birthmark, and may make it harder to diagnose skin cancer (melanoma).
+Lasers and dermabrasion (rubbing them off) can also be used to improve appearance.
+These treatments may not remove the whole birthmark, so it may be harder to detect skin cancer (melanoma).
+Talk to your doctor about the pros and cons of surgery for you.

 Outlook (Prognosis)